-Living With Children and a Spouse
+Living with Children and a Spouse

 Examine areas of your work life that can be reduced or eliminated without losing your job.
 For example, if you constantly stay late at work on Friday nights, you could try to do the hardest, most necessary and most time-consuming tasks first on Friday mornings and then work your way down the list.

-Living With Parents
+Living with Parents

-Living With a Partner
+Living with a Partner

 Perhaps you are living away from most of your family, but share your place with a sweetheart.
-In this case, you have to be sensitive to how much time he or she feels entitled to spend with you.
+In this case, you should be sensitive to how much time he or she feels entitled to spend with you.
 Some people are very clingy, while others are very independent, but most fall somewhere in between.
 If necessary, sit down and have a conversation with your partner addressing how they feel about your work hours and even asking for help to change them if possible.
 Set aside time on a regular basis to go on a date with them, even if you are already married.
 You might be amazed at what this can do for your relationship!

-Living By Yourself/With Pets
+Living by Yourself/With Pets

-If you live on your own, you are lucky to be a little more free than many full-time workers.
+If you live on your own, you are lucky to be a little freer than many full-time workers.
 You can spend as much time at work as you would like, except if you have pets.
 Remember to keep a consistent routine as much as possible so they get fed, walked or cared for at the same time each day.
 This will help keep them reassured that you are returning home for them.